Hana-India/hana/README.md

 2. git
 3. WSL ( For Windows 10 only)

+# Native Windows support is currently not available

 # Installation (For Windows 10)
 ### Enable WSL <br>
 ##### Settings -> Apps -> Related settings -> Programs and Features -> Turn Windows features on or off -> Windows Subsystem for Linux <br>